joao-works/Magic-Localization/README.md

 ## What you get

 That's a lot!
 But wait!
 It's _your_ work.
 If you contribute to this repository, you'll get your name in the app's credits associated with the language you contributed with.
-In addition, I'll personally send you a promo code to Magic Unlimited for 6 months.
+In addition, I'll personally send you a promo code to Magic Unlimited for the duration of 6 months.

 ## Thank you